ember-learn/ember-blog/source/2020-05-22-the-ember-times-issue-149.md

 Be kind,

-Matthew Roderick, Chris Ng, Amy Lam, Abhilash LR, Jared Galanis the crowd and the Learning Team
+Matthew Roderick, Chris Ng, Amy Lam, Abhilash LR, Jared Galanis, Jessica Jordan, the crowd and the Learning Team